wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 std::cerr << Pcamera << std::endl;
 ```

-We can use the resulting point now in camera space, to compute its 2D coordinates on the canvas, using the perspective projection equations (dividing the point coordinates with the **inverse** of the point's z-coordinate).
+We can now use the resulting point in camera space to compute its 2D coordinates on the canvas by using the perspective projection equations (dividing the point coordinates with the **inverse** of the point's z-coordinate).

 ### From Screen Space to Raster Space